LSSTDESC/surveycodex/docs/guides/create-galaxy.md

-# Create Simple Galaxy with Galcheat
+# Simulate a simple galaxy with galcheat and GalSim

 In this tutorial, we will see how we can use the survey parameters in galcheat to create a simple elliptical galaxy with galsim.
 The galaxy will be convolved with